Updated December 2023.

 So if you’re paying $2 per click, but converting 1-in-4 clicks, you’re actually outperforming the campaign that costs $1 per click but only converts 1-in-10.

-You just need to check-in on them once every 2 weeks or so to make sure that your costs are reasonable and that your leads are converting well.
+Campaigns fluctuate naturally every day and you could make poor decisions if you get wrapped up in those daily shifts.
+Just check in on them once every two weeks or so to make sure that your costs are reasonable and your leads are converting well.

 You may also like: Ad Fatigue: What Is It and How to Deal With It

 If you’ve followed this guide to the letter, you should now have a successful LinkedIn ads campaign up and running just by completing a few simple steps, including: